Connections

 # Use sandbox credentials for development

-We recommend that you use sandbox (or non-production) credentials for your connections when developing and testing recipes.
+We recommend using sandbox (or non-production) credentials for your connections when developing and testing recipes.
 Using test data during development ensures that live data isn't accidentally altered.

 Refer to the Use connections in recipes section for more information.